anvithagangineni/portfolio/README.md

 Projects:
 •	 Steam Games Recommendations System - Developed a content-based recommendation system using TF-IDF vectorization and cosine similarity to identify relationships between games based on descriptions, tags, and genres

+•	PCA Digit Classification - Performs dimensionality reduction on the sklearn Digits dataset using Principal Component Analysis to retain the most informative features.
+Using a Decision Tree classifier to predict the digit, it then evaluates how accurate the predictions are.